Actipro/WinForms-Controls/Documentation/topics/bars/keyboard-shortcuts.md

 Each [BarKeyboardShortcut](xref:@ActiproUIRoot.Controls.Bars.BarKeyboardShortcut) has a [Mode](xref:@ActiproUIRoot.Controls.Bars.BarKeyboardShortcut.Mode) property.
 If that value is `null`, then the shortcut applies to the global mode.
 If that value is populated, then the shortcut only applies to that specific mode.

-For example, if a `Text Editor` mode is currently set, any keyboard shortcuts defined for the `Text Editor` mode will be recognized.
+For example, if a `"Text Editor"` mode is currently set, any keyboard shortcuts defined for the `"Text Editor"` mode will be recognized.
 If there is no keyboard shortcut defined in the mode for a key sequence that is pressed, a keyboard shortcut in the global mode is searched for.
 If one is found, then that keyboard shortcut is used.

 ## Assigning Keyboard Shortcuts to a Command